Originally published: 25 March 2026

 What is S2 safety footwear?

-S2 footwear builds on S1 by adding water resistance, making it suitable for environments where moisture may be present.
+S2 safety footwear builds on S1 by adding water-resistant upper materials, making it more suitable for environments where moisture or damp conditions are part of the job.

 What is S3 safety footwear?

-S3 footwear offers a higher level of protection and is commonly used in construction and industrial environments.
+S3 safety footwear offers a higher level of protection and is one of the most commonly used ratings for construction, industrial and outdoor trade work.

 - Penetration-resistant midsole

-The main difference between these ratings is the level of protection and environmental suitability.
+The main difference between S1, S2 and S3 safety footwear is the level of protection and the type of environment each rating is intended for.

-- S3 ā Adds midsole protection for high-risk environments
+- S1 ā core protection for mainly indoor, lower-risk environments

-Choosing the correct rating ensures workers are protected against the specific risks they face.
+Choosing the correct rating helps ensure workers are protected against the actual hazards they face rather than simply choosing footwear by appearance or habit.

-Which safety rating is right for your industry?
+Which safety footwear rating is right for different industries?

 Construction and trades